x-a-n-d-e-r-k/x-a-n-d-e-r-k.github.io/_posts/2022-10-21-troubleshooting-skills.md

 An easy example is in a cabling system such as cable television, network cabling, or electrical power.
 In all of these systems you have a point that can be identified as a 'start' and an 'end.'

-Example:
-An outlet in your bathroom no longer has power.
+For example, an outlet in your bathroom no longer has power.
 If any other location in your house has power, you can consider the _system under test_ to start at the breaker box in your house and end at the bathroom outlet.
 In this scenario, the breaker box obviously has power because your house has power _somewhere_.
 You would first identify a location roughly halfway between the breaker box and the bathroom outlet, let's say a junction box in the ceiling.
 When you test the power in that junction box and find that the junction box has power.
 Since it has power the problem has to exist between that box and the outlet.
 The power is wired in series and runs through two other outlets before getting to the outlet that doesn't have power.
 When you check the outlet in the middle, you see that it has no power.
 Since it doesn't have power, the first outlet to be the next place to check.
 When you check the first outlet, you discover it has power.
 So the problem must exist in the line between the first two outlets or a defect in the second outlet itself.

 That's the power of the binary search.
 It becomes more and more valuable as the size and complexity of a system increases.
 Being able to quickly discard very large areas of a system as "not the problem" can save you considerable time.

 ### Checkpoints

 Checkpoints are very basic troubleshooting mechanisms.
-In software systems they can be reprented by breakpoints in a debugger, debugging messages logged to a file, or even messages popping up on the screen.
+In software systems they can be represented by breakpoints in a debugger, debugging messages logged to a file, or even messages popping up on the screen.
 In systems like automotive, cable television or computer networks, it could involve probes that read values at a given point in the system and show real-time readings.
 No matter what system, checkpoints provide a valuable insight into the state of the system at a given point in time and space.

 ## Conclusion